 Breathe into the connection, grounding and stability inherent in your own two feet.
 Feel the strength and stability in your feet.
 Breathe in groundedness and connection.

 Feel the groundedness and connection coming up from the earth, seeping into your feet, your legs and spreading up your body all the way to the top of your head.
 Breathe in capability and confidence and breathe out fear.

-Allow capability and confidence to likewise ascend from the earth, to your feet and then up your body.
+Allow capability and confidence to likewise arise up from the earth, into your feet and then up your body.

 Exhale and release any and all fear.

 Finally, one last time, breathe in courage and exhale fully.

 My Own Two Feet is part of a collection of writings that chronicles my inner journey through Southeast Asia.